 The review will include a recommendation considering the reappointment of the chair that is the result of a secret ballot vote of the personnel committee, which has been tallied by two of its members.

-COMPENSATION OF CHAIRS AND DIRECTORS RETURNING TO FACULTY
+PROCEDURES FOR COMPENSATION OF CHAIRS AND DIRECTORS RETURNING TO FACULTY

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following
+Reviewer of this PPS includes the following

-Position Date Provost October 1 E5Y
+Position Date Provost and Vice President for Academic Affairs October 1 E5Y

-Provost; senior reviewer of this PPS
+Provost and Vice President for Academic Affairs; senior reviewer of this PPS